Accounts of 'body checks' at Miss Universe Indonesia shock the nation as contestants speak out

 “When they asked me to open my bra ...
 I was shocked!
 But I couldn’t speak or refuse," she said.
 “When I tried to cover my breast with my hand, I was even scolded and yelled at.”

-“I was totally confused, nervous and humiliated, especially when I was told to lift my left leg on the chair and let them examine my leg,” Jelita said.
-The “examination” continued up her leg to “my private intimate part,” she added.
+“I was totally confused, nervous and humiliated, especially when I was told to lift my left leg on the chair” for an inspection up the inside of her leg, Jelita said.

 After news of the “body checks” leaked out, the Miss Universe Organization cut its ties with its Indonesian franchisee.
 The New York-based organization said in a statement late Saturday that it had decided to sever ties with PT Capella Swastika Karya, the franchisee, and its National Director Poppy Capella.